The Apps section allows us to create external apps and connect them to thethings.iO. There are two types of

 Before starting to invite users to our app or dashboard, it is necessary to set up your app.
 In order to do it, we need to understand first some concepts.

 - Scope.
 The scope of the app is basically the elements from thethings.iO that needs the app to work.
 We can find here 4 elements: Apps, Things, Organizations and Products.
 Let's say that you app need information about things, then you have to include it in the scope.

 - Scope Resources.
 If you have included Things inside the scope, then you have to write here the list of resources that your app needs.
 Thus, since you may want to make only some resources visible for the app, you can limit them here.

 - Enable the register view (Only Dashboard Apps).
 This will allow your users to sign in manually to your Dashboard.
 Otherwise, they can only be invited by you (you have an option inside the users section).

 - Enable link thing feature (Only Dashboard Apps).
 We offer end-user dashboard.
-If you enable this option, the flow will: (1) the user will sign in in your Dashboard App, (2) He/She will introduce the code of his/her product (you have to provide him/her the code), (3) He/She will see a dashboard of his/her device.
+If you enable this option, the flow will: (1) the user will sign up for your Dashboard App, (2) He/She will introduce the code of his/her product (you have to provide him/her the code), (3) He/She will see a dashboard of his/her device.